Jobs: Primary Jobs

 Sustainability Issue: Even with gains in medical jobs, these jobs plus manufacturing jobs, constitute less than one quarter of all jobs.
 High demand for single occupancy vehicles and the dependence, in Houston, on air conditioning contributes negatively to the environment and offsets both public and private gains from green jobs.

-Jobs: Primary Jobs Sustainable Development Goals
+Jobs: Primary Jobs in the Sustainable Development Goals

 8. Promote inclusive and sustainable economic growth, employment and decent work for all